spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-advanced/nested-spire.md

     - /docs/latest/helm-charts-hardened-advanced/nested-spire
 ---

+## Nested Considerations

+### Architectures

-The charts can be used to deploy mutiple styles of Nested SPIRE.
+The charts can be used to deploy many different styles of Nested SPIRE.
 A few possibilities are explained below.

-## Nested Considerations

 ### SPIRE Controller Manager

-Node registration management can be done either manually or by the SPIRE Controller Manager but not both.

-If you need join tokens, see the usage [here](../../spire-helm-charts-hardened-about/identifiers/#join-tokens)

 When multiple charts are installed at the same time with it enabled, they must use different classes.
 This is setup by default.
 Do not override without understanding the situation.